 Supply chains don’t exist in silos.
-That's why Open Supply Hub is set up to accept, store and share data from across retail supply chains, including:
+That's why Open Supply Hub is set up to accept, store and share data from across sectors and supply chains, including:

 Have data from an additional sector?

 We’re always looking to expand our dataset.
 Contact our team to learn more.

 Open Supply Hub began as the Open Apparel Registry, specifically serving the apparel sector.
 As we expanded to new sectors, our model, product and data taxonomy most easily lent itself to sectors with adjacent and similar supply chains.
 We certainly don’t expect to stop here, so please do reach out if you have additional sector data you’d like to include.